sourcegraph/about/handbook/direction/index.md

 This is our strategy for realizing our [1-year vision](../company/strategy.md#1-year-vision).

+## Feature maturity

+We track maturity for individual features in our [maturity tracker](maturity/index.md)

 ### Build Sourcegraph into the development workflow

 #### Challenge to overcome